lgucrl/machine-learning-estimation-creditworthiness/README.md

 # Machine Learning estimation of creditworthiness

-This repository contains an end-to-end machine learning project to estimate a bank customer’s **creditworthiness** and support decisions on **credit card issuance**.
+This repository contains an end-to-end machine learning project in Python to estimate a bank customer’s **creditworthiness** and support decisions on **credit card issuance**.
 The goal is to build a model that predicts a binary TARGET where 1 = high creditworthiness (consistent installment payments) and 0 = otherwise, using anonymized customer profile data.
-The project addresses practical ML challenges, such as handling of mixed data types, class-imbalance strategies and evaluation with metrics that reflect real-world trade-offs.
+The project addresses different  ML challenges, such as handling of mixed data types, class-imbalance strategies and evaluation with metrics that reflect real-world trade-offs.
 The full project is contained in the [`creditworthiness_ml_estimation.ipynb`](https://github.com/lgucrl/machine-learning-creditworthiness-estimation/blob/main/creditworthiness_ml_estimation.ipynb) notebook.

 ---